YuukanOO/uniformcss.com/get-started/customization/native-configuration.md

 {% include shortcodes/chapter, text: 'Customization', color: 'red' %}

-### Setup for Maximum Flexibility
+## Setup for Maximum Flexibility

 Native Uniform configuration workflow provides full customization features that go beyond what a basic setup may provide.
 The native configuration setup requires the Sass version of Uniform and its PostCSS dependencies.
-For more information on setting up Uniform natively, check out <a class="hover.underline" href="/get-started/installation">installation</a>.
+For more information on setting up Uniform natively, check out <a class="hover:underline" href="/get-started/installation">installation</a>.

 ```scss
 // styles.scss